wmhilton-stoplight/platform-docs/2.-workspaces/d.inviting-your-team.md

 - Invite API teams working in silos to the workspace bringing them into governance initiatives
 - Use the explorer and documentation to evangelize the business value of APIs to other leaders in the company

-Champions are normally the first to be onboarded to the Stoplight Platform.
+Champions are normally the first to be onboarded to Stoplight.
 We recommend giving them the **admin** role to give them visibility across teams and getting different API teams onboarded.

-Are you a Champion?
+Are you an Champion?
 Get your fellow Champions on board.

 #### Product Manager